The top 8 foods to make dairy-free easier!

 Canned fish – Alright, so it’s not a substitute for dairy but what it does do is provide one of the best sources of calcium and minerals to keep bones strong!

 Sesame seeds and tahini – Tahini is a paste made from sesame seeds.
-It can add creaminess and a nutty flavour to foods but one of the best benefits is its calcium content!
+It can add creaminess and a nutty flavor to foods but one of the best benefits is its calcium content!
 Sesame seeds and tahini is a plant-based way to get your calcium if you are worried about going dairy free.

 Macadamias – This little healthy fat bomb can be used in a similar way to almonds and cashews but I can do you one better!
-Try grating it over the top of your spaghetti bolognaise or caesar salad the way you would parmesan and prepared to be surprised!
+Try grating it over the top of your spaghetti bolognaise or Caesar salad the way you would parmesan and prepared to be surprised!

 *Bonus food* Soy – I haven’t put this in the top 8 but it deserves a mention for both positive and negative reasons.
 I left it out is because it is a food that is almost always genetically modified.
 If you eat soy, you should buy only organic sources to avoid that.
-Soy is also best to be fermented to help minimise the phytic acid and lectins that can stop absorption of minerals and cause damage to your gut.
+Soy is also best to be fermented to help minimize the phytic acid and lectins that can stop absorption of minerals and cause damage to your gut.
 The fermented sources you will most easily come by is soy sauce, tamari, tempeh and miso – obviously not great as dairy substitutes!
 Soy milk and tofu do substitute well for dairy and provides a complete plant-based protein but they should only be used occasionally – definitely don’t use them as a staple in your diet.